 The Key Route Network has been defined on the basis of a West Midlands Combined Authority definition agreed with the seven highway authorities, in consultation with neighbouring highway authorities.
+Since 2025, the power to alter the KRN has been devolved to the WMCA Mayor.
+All policies relating to the KRN will apply to the network as amended from time to time.
 The KRN features agreed performance specifications drawn up for different types of links in the network in accordance with their role for movement (“link”), and their role as a destination in its own right e.g., a suburban / town centre high street (“place”).